okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### Error object

-It allows you to return error messages.
+This allows you to return error messages.
 How the error data is used varies by inline hook type.

 The `error` object has the following structure: